Need help finding a contractor?

 This process will serve you well in selecting a reputable contractor.

 When securing your three quotes, be sure to give all contractors exactly the same description of the work you want, including instructions regarding the specifications required by your utility to qualify for any utility incentives.
 Have it written into your contract.

 Compare the specifications provide by each contractor against the utility programs and among the contractors providing the quotes.
 If they vary, ask for an explanation.

-Ask your contractors for references, make a few calls — it's always recommended.
+Ask your contractors for references, make a few calls – it's always recommended.
 Ask for all contractors to provide proof of their contractor's license and proof of insurance.
-Do a licensee check and verification by accessing the Washington State Department of Labor & Industries Web site.
+Do a licensee check and verification by accessing the State of Idaho Bureau of Occupational Licenses website.

 Be sure you get a written contract that covers all your project requirements including types of materials or equipment specifications, costs, clean-up and warranties.
 Don't be shy about modifying a contractor's standard agreement to make sure all expectations are clear and called out in the contract.
 If you don't understand the agreement, don't sign it!
 Obtain a signed lien release prior to payment.
 Ask all contractors, subcontractors and suppliers working on your project to sign lien releases prior to paying them for completed services.

 You're in charge, it's your home and money, so make sure you are getting what you are contracting for.